turleyh1/march-madness-vol3a/README.md

 Everything was combined into ***get_predictions***.
 This file can be run to give you the predicted results of the tournament.

 We then decided to add some visualization to show the results in a classic bracket format and this was done in ***visualization***

+How to run and read results:

+***visualization*** has all the necessary code, so just run that one.

+Green = correct two teams played each other, and the correct team was predicted to win

+Red = correct two teams played each other, and the wrong team was predicted to win

+Yellow = wrong teams played each other, but the correct team was predicted to win

+Orange = wrong teams played each other, and the wrong team was predicted to win